Savas21/Thebestteamever/README.md

 - Analysis of Youtube Data: Clifford
 - Analhsis of Twitch Data: Savas
 ### Date March 29, Thursday
+- Merge Sentiment Score from Twitter, Youtube and Twitch into a csv file: Yuanyuan
+- Build Scatter chart and Bar chart for each teams' compound sentiment Score
-- Build correlation linear plot between Win rate and Overall Sentiment on Twitter for each team:
+- Build correlation linear plot between Win rate and Overall Sentiment on Twitter,Youtube and Twitch for each team: Clifford
 ### Date March 31, Saturday

-- Clean the Data on Git:
+- Clean the Data on Git: Savas

 - Prepare Presentation (Build Google Slides): Yuanyuan